kevinsupendi/intern-pendi/Documentation/quickstart.md

 ## Quickstart
 This instructions will install Kubernetes cluster on GCP with default configuration 1 master and 1 node instance.
-In the end of the quickstart, you will have a working Kubernetes cluster with addons for logging, monitoring and dashboard.
+In the end of the quickstart, you will have a working Kubernetes cluster with addons for DNS, monitoring and dashboard.
 See below for list of addons.

 ### Prerequisites